elastic/elasticsearch-js/README.md

 ### Compatibility

+The minimum supported version of Node.js is `v8`.

 The library is compatible with all Elasticsearch versions since 5.x, but you should use the same major version of the Elasticsearch instance that you are using.
 ```
 # Elasticsearch 7.x